Marina Prior: Other

 Prior was appointed 1996 Queen of Moomba by the Melbourne festival's committee.

 Marina Prior has been the Goodwill Ambassador for Samaritan's Purse Australia since 2005.
 In this capacity she has visited several development projects in Asia, including schools, water projects and distribution of Operation Christmas Child shoe boxes.
 In 2009 she featured in "A Short Film About Shoe Boxes" to promote Samaritan's Purse and Operation Christmas Child.

 Awards and nominations

-Prior was appointed as a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to musical theatre as a singer and performer".
+Prior was appointed a Member of the Order of Australia in the 2023 King's Birthday Honours for "significant service to musical theatre as a singer and performer".

 Prior has received numerous awards; these include three Green Room Awards (Les Miserables in 1990, The Phantom of the Opera in 1991, and Kiss Me, Kate in 2005) and in 1993 the Advance Australia Award for her contribution to the performing arts.

 Prior was inducted into Australia's 100 Entertainers of the Century.